HarshKunte/Frontend-Concepts-and-Interview-Questions/NextJS/Intro.md

 - Marked as stable but relatively new and partially buggy
 - Supports modern Next & React features (fullstack React apps)
 - The future of NextJS

+## Creating NextJS APP

+Command to create app

+`npx create-next-app@latest`

+Using App Router method -

+When using AppRouter method an `app` folder is created in folder structure.

+Structure is something like this

+- app
+- public

+`app` folder is used for routing in Next JS